ixray-team/.github/README.md

 </p>
 <!-- markdownlint-enable MD033 -->

-Default community health files of *IX-Ray* project
+Default community health files of _IX-Ray_ project

 ## License

-Contents of this repository are distributed under the terms of **CC-BY-SA-4.0** license.
+Contents of this repository are distributed under the terms of __MIT__ license.
 See [this](LICENSE) file for details